NivedithaK/Carden/doc/sprint0/competition.md

 Potential reasons why competitors do not provide tools to animate cards or change existing animations and/or
 interactions:
 •	The vast majority of users do not want to meddle with the animations; they like the existing templates
-•	Creating an editor that supports adding intractable elements/animations would be too difficult to implement or too unwieldy for the average user
+•	Creating an editor that supports adding interact-able elements/animations would be too difficult to implement or too unwieldy for the average user
 •	Other software exists that provides users with the tools to create animations